Falcon Grey Ceramics will show you that pottery is much more than you think it is.

-We have our fingers crossed that the number of Covid cases continue to drop around the country and that the situation in Auckland gets under control sooner rather than later.
-Then, we can all drop down a Covid restriction level or two and get back to enjoying life and doing things, like this pottery workshop supporting breast cancer awareness.
+We have our fingers crossed that the number of Covid cases continues to drop around the country—especially here in Auckland.
+Then, we can get back to enjoying life and doing things that are outside our own home with family and friends we haven’t seen in a good while, like this pottery workshop.

-Pottery Workshop for Breast Cancer Awareness happens on Saturday 16 October at 6pm.
-Hopefully that’s enough time for us to eliminate this latest outbreak and for you to think up of a design for your own bespoke clay mini planter.
+The ‘Make a Mug’ Pottery Workshop takes place at Falcon Grey Ceramic studio (Onehunga Community House) on Sunday 14 November at 10am.
+Hopefully that’s enough time for us to go down a level or two and for you to think up a design for your own bespoke mug.

-Sign up to the workshop below—and don’t forget to BYO.
+Sign up for the workshop below.